-Hard Like Water is a brilliant satire about love and revolution: a thrilling story about an erotic affair during China’s Cultural Revolution.
+Hard Like Water is a thrilling story about an erotic affair during China’s Cultural Revolution.

-On his return to his hometown—and his wife—to aid the Cultural Revolution, soldier Aijun sees a young woman wandering barefoot along the railway tracks in the late-afternoon sun.
-Her name is Hongmei.
-From this moment on, an ‘unspeakably beautiful flower’ blooms in Aijun’s heart.
-Aijun and Hongmei hurl themselves into the town’s revolutionary struggle, spending their days and nights stamping out feudalism, writing pamphlets and attending rallies: they are the engines of history.
-But soon their sexual and revolutionary fervour begin to merge and a crazed new love explodes between them.
+Returning to his hometown—and his wife—soldier Aijun sees a young woman, Hongmei, wandering barefoot along the railway tracks in the late-afternoon sun.
+From that moment on, Aijun and Hongmei spend their days and nights writing pamphlets and attending rallies: they are the engines of history.
+But soon their sexual and revolutionary fervour merge and a crazed new love explodes between them.

 The party bosses are impressed by the ardour of the pair’s work.
-Emboldened, the couple build a ‘tunnel of love’—to further the revolution, of course, but also to connect their homes and create a ‘nuptial chamber’ for their secret rendezvous.
-But when Hongmei’s husband finds them there one evening, and the young couple are arrested for framing a comrade, their dreams of a life together begin to fall apart.
+Emboldened, the couple build a ‘tunnel of love’—to further the revolution, of course, but also to connect their homes for their secret rendezvous.
+What will happen to their dreams of a life together?

 Hard Like Water is an irresistible tale about sex and revolution, and a compelling drama about the nature of political power—by one of China’s greatest contemporary writers.